TDarkShadow/iheartnewvegas/setup.md

 [**NVTF - New Vegas Tick Fix**](https://www.nexusmods.com/newvegas/mods/66537)
 Extension of the New Vegas Script Extender that fixes the tick count bug (which creates noticable micro stutter), optimizes hash tables (helping performance and decreasing menu load times), and fixes the high FPS bug (fixing physics and lipsync at high framerates).
-- Download the main file using the **Mod Manager Download** option.
-- Install this mod in Mod Organizer 2.

 Additional files to install:
 - [**Viva New Vegas NVTF Custom INI**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/NVTF%20Custom%20INI.7z).
 Enables a number of settings to achieve the best balance between performance and stability.

 [**FNV Mod Limit Fix**](https://www.nexusmods.com/newvegas/mods/68714)
 Extension of the New Vegas Script Extender that allows a maximum of 255 plugins to be loaded, as well as improving FPS, removing game stutter, and allowing for faster loading times (particularly when using a large number of mods).
-- Download the main file using the **Mod Manager Download** option.
-- Install this mod in Mod Organizer 2.

 [**Improved lighting Shaders**](https://www.nexusmods.com/newvegas/mods/69833)
 Extension of the New Vegas Script Extender that almost completely fixes the exterior lighting bug, and allows up to four times the number of active lights.
-- Download the main file using the **Mod Manager Download** option.
-- Install this mod in Mod Organizer 2.

 [**Console Paste Support**](https://www.nexusmods.com/newvegas/mods/65906)
 Extension of the New Vegas Script Extender that enables hotkeys for pasting and enhanced movement/deletion.
-- Download the main file using the **Mod Manager Download** option.
-- Install this mod in Mod Organizer 2.

 # Hiding NVSE and FalloutNVLauncher in Mod Organizer 2